Education a Woman's Way

 Beth Ledbetter, Ex-Officio, Tennessee

-Type: An independent, liberal arts and sciences college for women with two-year and selected four-year programs.
+Type: An independent, liberal arts and sciences college for women.

 Student Body: Cottey's residential student population of 350 women typically represents 40 states, Canada and 26 countries.